leraroy/wdio-axios/README.md

 Clone this project.
 Open the project in VSCode.
 Open the terminal in VSCode.
-Execute ... npm install ... to install the node modules.
+Execute `npm install` to install the node modules.
-Execute npm run wdio to run the tests.
+Execute `npm run wdio` to run the tests.

 #### References
 [WebDriverIO Official Documentation](https://webdriver.io/)